 Chronologically, this is the latest (and, I sincerely hope, the last) song, but in terms of the trajectory I wish to convey - and then to live - it must preceed that final song, Hommage a la Vie, which appears directly below this page.

 The process begins with a sincere, empathetic appreciation of the suffering we’ve caused.
 This leads to the possibility of an improved self, one less prone to repeat his sins.
-But there is more: various spiritual traditions know of the ameliorative effects of a sacrifice, whereby the uneasy dead are appeased (as in the Zulu incantation I here employ) or whereby the accumulated grief of the world (seen in Korean shamanism as a great knot) are loosened and unravelled, or as in the crucifixion of Jesus, in whose blood are the sins of the world washed clean.
+But there is more: various spiritual traditions know of the ameliorative effects of a sacrifice, whereby the uneasy dead are appeased (as in the Zulu incantation here employed), or whereby the accumulated grief of the world (seen in Korean shamanism as a great knot) is loosened and unravelled, or as in the crucifixion of Jesus, in whose blood are the sins of the world washed clean.